entando/entando-docs/vuepress/docs/v7.3/docs/getting-started/entando-cli.md

 ```
 > Available commands:
   - app-info             => Displays information about an entando app
-  - bundle               => Management of new generation entando bundles
+  - bundle               => Management of entando bundles (v5 or higher)
-  - bundler              => Export of resources from a running instance and generation old-generation bundle deployment CRs
+  - bundler              => Export of resources from a running instance and older-generation bundle management
   - check-env            => Checks the environment for required dependencies and settings
   - diag                 => Runs diagnostics and aggregates the related info in a .tgz file
   - ecr                  => Helper for managing the ECR